Skip to main content

 text string (optional)

-Recognized text format, if such is found
+Recognized text format, if such is found.
+May contain custom Mathpix macros.

 latex_styled string (optional)